Mulliken population analysis: Ill definition

 Another problem is the Mulliken charges are explicitly sensitive to the basis set choice.
 In principle, a complete basis set for a molecule can be spanned by placing a large set of functions on a single atom.
 In the Mulliken scheme, all the electrons would then be assigned to this atom.
 The method thus has no complete basis set limit, as the exact value depends on the way the limit is approached.
 This also means that the charges are ill defined, as there is no exact answer.
 As a result, the basis set convergence of the charges does not exist, and different basis set families may yield drastically different results.

-These problems can be addressed by modern methods for computing net atomic charges, such as density derived electrostatic and chemical (DDEC) analysis, electrostatic potential analysis, and natural population analysis.
+These problems can be addressed by modern methods for computing net atomic charges, such as density derived electrostatic and chemical (DDEC) analysis, intrinsic atomic orbitals, electrostatic potential analysis, and natural population analysis.